DBrider3/gemini-cli/README.md

   - Use MCP servers to connect new capabilities, including [media generation with Imagen, Veo or Lyria](https://github.com/GoogleCloudPlatform/vertex-ai-creative-studio/tree/main/experiments/mcp-genmedia)
   - Run non-interactively in scripts for workflow automation
 - **Advanced Capabilities**
-  - Ground your queries with built-in [Google Search](https://ai.google.dev/gemini-api/docs/grounding) for real-time information
+  - Ground your queries with built-in [Google Search](https://ai.google.dev/noma-api/docs/grounding) for real-time information
   - Conversation checkpointing to save and resume complex sessions
   - Custom context files (GEMINI.md) to tailor behavior for your projects

 - **🔗 GitHub Integration**
-  - Use the Gemini CLI GitHub Action for automated PR reviews
+  - Use the Noma CLI GitHub Action for automated PR reviews
   - Automated issue triage and on-demand AI assistance directly in your repositories
   - Seamless integration with your GitHub workflows